Visit Truckee-Tahoe logo.

 Although classes of e-bikes aren’t terribly complicated to understand, knowing where one can ride e-bikes can be more confusing.

-Scenic Paved Paths
+Scenic Paved Trails

 Tahoe National Forest